 - Now add in the seasoning and continue frying until it is slightly dry.
 Leave at the side to cool.

 - Assemble the Popiah

 - Place 2 piece of popiah skin on a clean working surface or cutting board.
-Brush the skin with some sweet chili sauce (if you choose to use) and sprinkle with some crush peanuts if you choose to use.
+Brush the skin with some sweet chilli sauce (if you choose to use) and sprinkle with some crush peanuts if you choose to use.
 Scoop about 2-3 Tbsp of the yam bean mixture on top of the sauce.
-Add strips of egg omelette, and 1-2 sprigs of fresh coriander leaves if you choose to use.
+Add strips of egg omelette, and 1-2 sprigs of fresh coriander leave if you choose to use.
 Fold the two sides in firmly tuck and roll up tightly.
 Cut into desired pieces and serve immediately.
 Only prepare as many as you would eat.
 This is not something to prepare ahead of time as the skin will get soggy and tear